Magneosolutions/vibeflow/memory-bank/progress.md

 *   **`SystemDataFlowDiagram.md` Naming:** Resolved.

 ### Overall Project Health
-*   **Yellow:** Significant progress on backend MVP.
-Core services (DB, AI embedding) and API endpoint are initially implemented.
-Frontend is connected.
-Next critical steps are implementing actual vector search and populating the first dataset with a real embedding.
+*   **Green:** Major milestone achieved!
+Real vector search for datasets is implemented and working end-to-end.
+The "Google Trends" dataset is embedded, indexed, and successfully retrieved via semantic search from the frontend.
 Authentication is working.
+Backend server is stable.
+Next steps involve expanding curated content and implementing AI feedback.